This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 And before we get into the nuts and bolts of how to crate train a puppy, for those that haven’t followed my crate training series so far, you’ll first need to have a crate ready and soak in some introductory knowledge.

-If you haven’t purchased a crate yet, you can see a list of the best quality, most highly rated dog crates that we’re happy to recommended by clicking here.
+If you haven’t purchased a crate yet, you can see a list of the best quality, most highly rated dog crates that we’re happy to recommend.

 And finally, before you start…